 Students will develop basic and cross-functional skills in logistics, inventory, planning, procurement, organization, delivery flow and distribution of goods and services that can be applied to a wide-range of logistics related careers.
 The curriculum also teaches basic management, accounting, business and economic principles.
 Explore the curriculum for course details.

 Transportation and Logistics students must earn 64 credit hours while following the program of study to receive their A.S. degree.
 Courses can be taken on all Eastern Florida State College campuses and online.

-Two college credit certificates begin Fall 2017 and can be earned as part of the A.S. degree or as separate certifications!
+Two college credit certificates can be earned as part of the A.S. degree, or as separate certifications:

 The Transportation and Logistics program is considered open-access, available through EFSC's standard admissions process.
 Students are encouraged to meet with an advisor or the program manager while planning their program courses.